EricSchles/machine_learning_notes/syllabus.md

 Part 1 - the shape of data
 Chapter 1.
 Understanding the shape of data discretely - A first look at PGMs
     Introduction
+    A quick overview of probability - some first definitions w/ coded examples && data viz
+    	* what does a probability mean
+    	* Some very basic set theory
+    	* conditional probability formula
-    A quick overview of probability - some first definitions w/ coded examples An introduction to discrete random variables and discrete probability distributions The Binomial distribution
+    An introduction to discrete random variables and discrete probability distributions The Binomial distribution
-            Definition - Mathematical description and visualization w/ code Testing for binomial - with code and some examples and how to discrete analysis An introduction to probabilistic graphical models / networks
+            Definition - Mathematical description and visualization w/ code An introduction to probabilistic graphical models / networks
+        	* Defining the DAG (directed Acyclic Graph)
+        	* Understanding conditional probabilities in this context
+        	* Working with PGMPY Library
 making use of the binomial random variable to build a binomial graphical model Chapter 2.
 Understanding the shape of data continuous - A first look at linear regression
     An introduction to continuous random variables and continuous probability distributions